 The rotted piers and eroded shoreline have become a nursery for migrating fish and a permanent home for several species of mussels.

 The waterfront has been described as 'the retreating glacier of Philadelphia's industrial past'.

+On September 6, 2012, the Delaware River Waterfront Corporation (DRWC) awarded a $1.5 million contract for the design and building of a new Pier 53 park to Applied Ecological Services, Inc. (AES) — a national firm with local offices in Conshohocken.
 The AES contract is being paid for with a mix of DRWC capital funds and grants from the William Penn Foundation, the state Department of Conservation and Natural Resources and the Federal Coastal Zone Management Program.

 On November 15, 2012, about 50 people attended the first public input session on the future of Pier 53 at the Southwark House, 1010 Ellsworth Street, Philadelphia.
 Participants weighed in: they wanted to be able to touch the water; they wanted an arbor or other structure that helps bring attention to the Park, and they wanted a walking rail that leads to viewing spots, nature tours, and a place to fish.

 Under the Central Delaware Master Plan, the area between Pier 53 and Pier 70 to the south is planned to include mixed-use developments by private builders.
 The Pier 53/Washington Avenue Green Park will be the northernmost element in a string of wetland parks that would stretch south to Pier 68 behind the WalMart.
 Pier 68 and the path connecting Washington Avenue Green will be joined by a trail and series of pocket parks.
 This plan is in beginning stages, and is expected to be completed in late summer, 2014.